Victorian Railways flat wagons: QW2 / VWBA2

 The final well wagon entered service in 1960, classed QW2.
 Another unique design, this vehicle was explicitly designed for loads both overlarge and incredibly heavy.
 The wagon was rated at 150 tons capacity, and weighed 93 tons on its own.

 Because of this incredible mass, well outside normal railway standards for the era, the well wagon unit was not fitted with its own bogies.
 Instead, it shared second-tier bogie units with QS2 / VFHA2; these were beams that were placed between the wagon frame and four- or six-wheel bogies, depending on the load to be transported.
 Either two- or three-axle locomotive tender bogies could be fitted, depending on the weight of the load to be transported.
 If the latter, they were borrowed from the abovementioned QH wagons.

 The vehicle was initially used to transport equipment to Cudgewa for the Snowy Mountains scheme, from where the load was trans-shipped to road transport.
 After the project was completed the vehicle was generally stored at Newport Workshops, only being utilised occasionally.

-In 1979 it was recoded VWBA2, and by 1988 it was in storage at Eaglehawk, near Bendigo.
-As of 17 February 2003 it was owned by VicTrack, allocated to the ARHS, and mounted on 4 sets of four-wheel, 50-ton capacity bogies.